preservim/vim-thematic/README.markdown

 * `fullscreen` - if 1, force a switch to fullscreen
-* `fullscreen-background-color-fix` - optional change of color of the background (or border) to match text background
+* `fullscreen-background-color-fix` - optional change of color of the background (or border) to match Normal text background
 * `columns` and `lines` - you’ll mostly use these to manage the height and width the text area in `fullscreen` mode
 * `transparency` (0=opaque, 100=fully transparent) - view details of